 The Amended 2010 Plan provides for the grant of two types of performance awards: performance stock awards and performance cash awards.
-Performance awards may be granted, vest or exercised based upon the attainment during a certain period of time of certain performance goals.
-The length of any performance period, the performance goals to be achieved during the performance period, and the measure of whether and to what degree such performance goals have been attained shall be determined by a committee of the Board composed solely of independent members.
+Performance awards may be granted, may vest or may be exercised based upon the attainment during a certain period of time of certain performance goals.
+The length of any performance period, the performance goals to be achieved during the performance period, and the measure of whether and to what degree such performance goals have been attained shall be determined by a committee of the Board composed solely of "outside directors" under Section 162(m) of the Code.
 The maximum amount to be granted to any individual in a calendar year attributable to such performance awards may not exceed two million shares of our common stock in the case of performance stock awards, or two million dollars in the case of performance cash awards.